Zewail City of Science, Technology and Innovation

 Zewail City of Science, Technology and Innovation is a nonprofit, independent institution of learning, research and innovation.
 The concept of the City was proposed in 1999 and its cornerstone laid on January 1, 2000.
+It's named after its founder the late Dr. Ahmed Zewail, the Nobel laureate in chemistry 1999.
 After numerous delays, the project was revived by the Egyptian cabinet's decree on May 11, 2011 following the January 25 Revolution.
 The Cabinet labeled it a National Project for Scientific Renaissance and named it Zewail City of Science and Technology.
 Zewail City of Science and Technology with its three constituents – the university, research institutes, and technology park.

 History

 The cornerstone of Zewail City of Science and Technology was laid on January 1, 2000 in the Sheikh Zayed District of 6th of October City, Giza.
 Present at the ceremony were Ahmed Zewail, then Prime Minister Atef Ebeid, and a number of ministers including Ahmed Nazif, who later became involved in his capacity as Prime Minister.

 After many delays in the City’s establishment, the January 25 revolution in 2011 led to the revival of the initiative, and Ahmed Zewail was asked by the Egyptian government to form the Supreme Advisory Board and re-launch the initiative on its original site.
 On May 11, 2011 the Cabinet of Ministers issued a decree to establish the National Project for Scientific Renaissance, and named it Zewail City of Science and Technology.

 The City was officially inaugurated on November 1, 2011 in two buildings belonging to the Egyptian government on the Sheikh Zayed premises.
 The final legal status was established when the City was granted a law that outlines the City’s aims and constituents, as well as its financial and administrative structures.

 In March 2015, Samih Sawiris donated 100 million Egyptian pounds to the City.